gabm/Satty/CONTRIBUTING.md

 Command line parameters changes
 --

 Please include anticipated next version in the comment for command line arguments, especially when adding arguments or options.
+You can use the placeholder `NEXTRELEASE` in `command_line.rs`, `configuration.rs` and `README.md`.

 GenAI usage
 --